 Understanding Walgreens Boots Alliance's Unusual Options Activity

-Walgreens Boots Alliance (NASDAQ:WBA) shares experienced unusual options activity on Thursday.
-The stock price moved down to $46.59 following the option alert.
+On Monday, shares of Walgreens Boots Alliance (NASDAQ:WBA) saw unusual options activity.
+After the option alert, the stock price moved down to $45.17.

 - Sentiment: BULLISH